 A daily schedule is an excellent way to manage life’s moving parts.
 It can give you structure, reduce stress, and increase productivity.
 When you create your daily schedule template in an online tool, you’ll have the added flexibility to make changes and track updates in real-time.
 Plus, by visualizing your work in multiple ways, you can plan your day and set yourself up for success.

-It can often feel like you don't have enough hours in the day.
-But it can be helpful to think of a day not like a single unit, but like 24 hour-long blocks of time.
+Sometimes it feels like you don't have enough hours in the day.
+When this happens, it can be helpful to think of a day not like a single unit, but like 24 hour-long blocks of time.
 By separating out each block, you can dedicate specific time for working, socializing, eating, and creating.

 When you have a clear understanding of how you're using your time, you won’t always feel like you’ve run out of it.
 Today, you'll learn the importance of a daily schedule for time management.
 With daily planning, you can set yourself up for success, even on days when you don’t feel all that productive.Skapa att göra-listor med Asana